Skip to navigation Skip to content

 • Medicare debt recovery team:

-• send through internal mail envelope and address it to Debt Recovery Parramatta, see Medicare Debt Recovery for address
+• Send it to Debt Recovery Parramatta, see Medicare Debt Recovery for address

-Service Officers unable to identify what to do with a piece of correspondence, must contact a Program Support Officer (PSO).
+Service Officers unable to identify what to do with a piece of correspondence, must contact Tier 1 support.

 Scanning errors identified

-Table 2: outlines the process to locate and re-scan hardcopy mail on a Multi-Function Device (MFD) to send to MCRS for processing after a scanning error is identified.
-This table follows on from Table 1, Step 5 in Process Correspondence - Medicare Compensation Recovery
+Table 2: outlines the process to follow when there is a scanning error.
+How to locate and re-scan hardcopy mail on a Multi-Function Device (MFD) and send it to MCRS for processing.

 Step